STIXProject/stixproject.github.io/documentation/utilities/index.md

 * [Source Code](https://github.com/STIXProject/stix-to-html)

 ## Developer Tools and Utilities
-The STIX project develops and maintains utilities for the STIX community which generate, translate or otherwise leverage STIX content in useful ways.
+The STIX project develops and maintains utilities for the STIX community which generate, translate, or otherwise leverage STIX content in useful ways.
 Many of our projects utilize our own developer tools and APIs, so other developers can use these utilities as examples of how to navigate the STIX API landscape!

 ### OpenIOC to STIX

 `OpenIOC to STIX` is a Python utility to convert Mandiant's OpenIOC format into STIX Indicators (with CybOX Observables).
-This tool was used to generate the Indicators file in the APT1 report mapping on the [STIX samples page](http://stix.mitre.org/language/version{{site.current_version}}/samples.html).
+This tool was used to generate the Indicators file in the APT1 report mapping on the [STIX Sample Reports](http://stixproject.github.io/examples/) page.

 While useful for it's stated purpose, the other way to use this tool is as an example of how to generate STIX content programmatically using the [machine-generated bindings](http://stix.readthedocs.org/en/latest/api_vs_bindings/index.html) included in the `python-stix` APIs.
 Looking through the source code is a great way to see how they work and how to import/use them, in particular for generating indicators with CybOX content.